Paying Pix

 - Successful payments (200): No retry needed

-- Processing payments (201): Monitor status via webhooks or status endpoint
+- Processing payments (201): Do not retry.
+Monitor status via webhooks or status endpoint

-external_idbefore retrying - Conflicts (409): Previous transaction was cancelled, can retry with same
+external_idbefore retrying - Conflicts (409): The previous transaction with this

 Handling Parallel Requests